Pärnu in 2 Days

 River Pärnu

-We take a walk along the river, which is lined with bars, restaurants and statues.
+Once checked in, we take a walk along the River Pärnu, which is lined with bars, restaurants and public art.
 We purchase picnic supplies and continue on our walk for a picnic on the beach.

 Pärnu Beach

-Pärnu has a long stretch of beautiful golden beach, lined with a promenade scattered with parks, fountains and statues.
+Pärnu Beach consists of a long stretch of beautiful golden sand, lined with a promenade scattered with parks, fountains and statues.

 Pärnu Beach